America's Best Road Trips - The Badlands, South Dakota

 The Chamberlain Bridge - Chamberlain: This is always one of my favorite parts of the trip.
 Crossing the Missouri River (Francis Case Lake) meant that we were finally far from home.

 South Dakota's Original 1880 Town - Murdo: Okay, we may have just stopped to get gas.
 I only got a glance at this historical "town" made of over 30 buildings from roughly 1880-1920.
-This stop checks most of the boxes for a great roadside attraction - historical, educational, family-friendly and a little bit strange.
+This stop checks most of the boxes for a great roadside attraction - historical, educational, family-friendly, and a little bit strange.

 Wall Drug - Wall: Chances are if you have made it this far you are well aware of Wall Drug's existence.
 They only have a zillion billboards begging you to visit along the way.
 The exit for Badlands Loop Road comes *before* the exit for Wall.
 Let's just say this is a good thing!
 If highly touristy attractions are your thing then, by all means, check it out, there is a lot to see.
 Be sure to smash a penny or two (I still have mine from the early 1990s).
 Otherwise, if you avoid tourist traps like the plague, it might be best to drive right on by.

-Road Trips - My favorite Memory Makers
+Road Trips - My Favorite Memory Makers

 My favorite childhood memories were made in South Dakota with my family.
 I can still see my little brother and me, dressed in our new South Dakota souvenir t-shirts.
-I recall collecting rocks, marveling at fossils and eating picnic lunches from the back of the van.
+I recall collecting rocks, marveling at fossils, and eating picnic lunches from the back of the van.
 Even after all this time, I still enjoy going back.
-I was delighted to take my Memphis-born husband to South Dakota for his first time.
+I was delighted to take my Memphis-born husband to South Dakota for the first time.
 What memories will you make or have you made in South Dakota?

 Inspiration - The Badlands National Park, South Dakota